 Can Minoxidil Cause Sexual Side Effects?

-Maybe you’re seeing more of your forehead when you look in the mirror these days.
-Or perhaps your kid asked for a ride on your shoulders only to drop a truth bomb while up there: you’re starting to get a bald spot.
-(Cue frantically taking 100 blurry selfies of the top of your head as soon as you’re alone).
+Maybe your curiosity about minoxidil started when you noticed more of your forehead when you looked in the mirror.
+Or perhaps your kid asked for a ride on your shoulders only to drop a truth bomb while up there: You’re starting to get a bald spot.
+(Cue frantically taking 100 blurry selfies of the top of your head as soon as you’re alone.)

-A receding hairline or bald patch could be a sign you’re experiencing male pattern baldness (also known as androgenetic alopecia) — which affects up to half of men by age fifty.
-If you currently use minoxidil for hair loss or are thinking of starting, you may have questions about its effects — and not just on your hairline.
+A receding hairline or bald patch could be a sign you’re experiencing male pattern baldness (also known as androgenetic alopecia) — which affects up to half of men by age 50.
+Although minoxidil may help slow or even somewhat reverse hair loss, it’s important to note all medications have some potential for side effects.

 Does Minoxidil Cause Erectile Dysfunction (ED)?

-Minoxidil (generic for brand-name Rogaine®) is FDA-approved as a hair loss and regrowth treatment.
+Minoxidil is FDA-approved as a hair loss and regrowth treatment for people with male pattern hair loss.
 While the exact mechanism of how minoxidil works isn’t totally understood, we know a few critical things about the medication.

-Think of minoxidil as a pre-work cup of coffee for your hair follicles — it wakes them up and gets them to work by moving the hair into active growth (known as the anagen phase of the hair growth cycle).
+Think of minoxidil as a pre-work cup of coffee for your hair follicles — it wakes them up and increases blood flow.
+These effects help move your hair follicles into active growth (known as the anagen phase of the hair growth cycle).

-However, a 2016 study reviewed reports submitted to the FDA Adverse Event Reporting System (FAERS).
-It found eight reports of sexual side effects out of 92 cases of male minoxidil-exposed patients.
-These effects included diminished libido, loss of libido, erectile dysfunction, ejaculation disorder and decreased seminal volume.
+In a 2016 study, researchers reviewed reports submitted to the FDA Adverse Event Reporting System (FAERS).
+There were eight reports of sexual side effects out of 92 cases of men exposed to minoxidil.
+These effects included:

 That may sound like a lot.
 It would be easy to conclude that eight out of 92 minoxidil users experience ED as a side effect, which seems at odds with the fact that seconds ago, we told you minoxidil doesn’t cause ED.